10 Ways Independent Consultants Can Wow Their Clients

 Preaching patience can be difficult, and there needs to be a mutual understanding that certain deliverables may take a considerable amount of time.

-The art of “surprise and delight” is often seen in the hospitality industry, but many consultants have seen the benefits of going above-and-beyond for clients in innovative ways; consider how you might be able to enhance your deliverable with something unexpected and outside the box.
+The art of “surprise and delight” is often seen in the hospitality industry, but many consultants have seen the benefits of going above and beyond for clients in innovative ways; consider how you might be able to enhance your deliverable with something unexpected and outside the box.

 A good example of this is free advice—often offered on a subject matter where the independent contractor is an expert—that can help a client.
 Clients love knowing about the “next big thing” in their space and being able to share that insight with colleagues.
 And, by positioning a client for success, you may be setting yourself up for success too, in the form of a new project!